Algeria book fair ban exposes stability debate

 The Algerian writer denied that his book is a threat to stability, or that it “contains poisonous ideas” as he said he was told by the fair organizers.
 “I am a university teacher who has written a book, is it a crime?” he said.

-One government official said Belkebir’s book, which was published in Jordan, was problematic because it says Algeria was not immune from the kind of unrest affecting its neighbors.
+One government official said Belkebir’s book, which was published in Jordan, was problematic because it says Algeria was not immune from the kind of unrest affecting its neighbours.

 Now the current crash in world oil prices could be a challenge for Algeria, a major oil and gas producer that relies heavily on its energy exports for state budget.

-Algeria still has billions in foreign reserves and little foreign debt, but oil and gas pay for a vast welfare program for everything from housing to subsidized electricity, food and fuel that have helped ease social tensions in the past.
+Algeria still has billions in foreign reserves and little foreign debt, but oil and gas pay for a vast welfare programme for everything from housing to subsidised electricity, food and fuel that have helped ease social tensions in the past.
+(Editing by Patrick Markey and Dominic Evans)